 The basic question: are air purifiers also fans?

-More importantly, they’re designed for cleaning the air you breathe which in turn makes a large impact on the airflow volume they can provide.
+More importantly, they’re designed for cleaning the air you breathe which in turn makes a large impact on the airflow volume they can offer.

 What is a fan and how does it move air?